Amanuel1221706/airbnb-clone-project/README.md

 #Why UI/UX Matters
 A user-friendly design improves usability and trust.
 In a booking system, it helps users quickly find, understand, and complete reservations without frustration directly impacting conversion rates and user satisfaction.
+# Figma Design Properties
+ Color Styles:
+-Primary Blue – Used for buttons and highlights #007AFF -White – Background and card surfaces
+-Light Gray – Filter backgrounds and borders (#F5F5F5) -Dark Gray/Black – Text and icons (#1C1C1E or similar)

+Accent Colors – For ratings stars (gold/yellow), and discounts (green) These help create a clean, modern, and easy-to-navigate interface.

+#Typography
+Font Family: Inter, Roboto, or Poppins – common in UI designs Font Weights:
+Bold for headings and prices
+Medium/Regular for body text, descriptions, and metadata Font Sizes:
+Heading: 24–32px
+Subheading/Price: 18–20px
+Body text: 14–16px
+Metadata : 12px

+Iportance of Identifying Design Properties in a Mockup Understanding the design properties in a mockup is crucial because:

+Ensures Consistency – Reusing color styles and typography creates a clean, unified look across all screens.

+Speeds Up Development – Developers can quickly implement styles without guessing or manually matching them.

+Improves Collaboration – Designers and developers speak the same "visual language."

+Enables Scalability – Consistent styles make it easy to maintain and extend the UI.

+Better User Experience – Thoughtful color and type choices enhance usability, readability, and accessibility.